FatNutt/darktide_mods/better_buff_management/docs/NOTES.md

    - `_child_to_parent`: Maps child buff names to parent template names
    - `_trait_to_icon`: Maps trait names to icon paths from MASTER_ITEMS

+### Limitations

+1. **Importing / Exporting Buff Bars**

+   - At the moment, Imgui only supports ~500 characters max for text fields.
+The lowest character count I could get buff data to (using a reasonable amount of buffs) is ~8000 characters.
+   - For the reasons above, importing / exporting via ImGui or the mod directly looks unlikely to succeed at this moment.
+   - The current workaround will be manual config editing

 ### Data Flow

 ```